six-sdk/six-javascript-sdk/README.md

 ```

 ## API
-Before using the any of the methods in the SDK you must retrieve an authentication token from api.six.se (see the documentation for the API as to how).
-This is usually done in some backend system and provided as an global var in the HTML page returned to the user.
+Before using the any of the methods in the SDK you must retrieve an authentication token from api.six.se (see the documentation for the API).
+This is usually done in some backend system and provided as an global var in the HTML document returned to the browser.

 ## Session